Executive Officer: Dr Kabilan Krishnasamy, Academic Secretary

-(3) At the end of a term of office, members elected under 3(1)(j) are eligible to be elected for a second term only.
+(3) At the end of a term of office, members appointed under 3(1)(e) and 3(1)(j) are eligible to be appo9inted for a second term.

-(4) At the end of a term of office, members co-opted under 3(1)(k) are eligible to be co-opted again.
+(4) At the end of a term of office, members co-opted under 3(1)(l) are eligible to be co-opted again.

 (2) Nominations must be in writing and received by the Executive Officer prior to the relevant meeting.